ilent2/otslm/docs/Iter-Package.rst

 `Di Leonardo et al. 2007 <https://doi.org/10.1364/OE.15.001913>`__,
 a more detailed discussion can be found in the reference.
-This is only a guide, some methods may work better than other methods under certain circumstances, for instance, the direct search method can be used for fine tuning the output of other methods but takes too long for practical use when given a bad initial guess.
+This is only a guide, some methods may work better than other methods under certain circumstances.
+For instance, the direct search method can be used for fine tuning the output of other methods but takes too long for practical use when given a bad initial guess.
 The combination algorithm and 2-D optimisation algorithms have been